 First time: Study year 2003-2004

 The course comprises lectures/seminars, field work and excursions, independent work/groupwork on a semester assignment and guidance of individual students or groups of students.
-Through this, the students will gain knowledge about: the management of anadromous species (Atlantic salmon, sea trout, sea char), management of stationary fresh-water species, fish-eating fish and the significance of fish-eating as a stock regulating factor, the significance of intra- and inter-specific competition and the utilisation of this by stock manipulation, tool selection and sampling methods for stock analyses, relevant public contribution fields for securing the diversity of, production of and profit from freshwater and coastal fishes (fcf), strategies for better utilisation of fcf, fcf as a basis for trade development, central threats (acidification, environmental poisons, spreading of parasites and diseases, spreading of species, reared fish and escapes, climate changes, overexploitation) and countermeasures for securing species and stocks of fcf, eutrophication and its effects on fish communities and the utilisation of fcf resources.
+Through this, the students will gain knowledge about: the management of anadromous species (Atlantic salmon, sea trout, sea char), management of stationary fresh-water species, fish-eating fish and the significance of fish-eating as a stock regulating factor, the significance of intra- and inter-specific competition and the utilisation of this by stock manipulation, tool selection and sampling methods for stock analyses, relevant public contribution fields for securing the diversity of, production of and profit from fresh-water fish (fwf), strategies for better utilisation of fwf, fwf as a basis for trade development, central threats (acidification, environmental poisons, spreading of parasites and diseases, spreading of species, reared fish and escapes, climate changes, overexploitation) and countermeasures for securing species and stocks of fwf, eutrophication and its effects on fish communities and the utilisation of freshwater fish resources.

 Students will acquire a deep, professional insight into how fish populations and communities are influenced by both natural biotic and abiotic processes and from this be in position to assess effects from various environmental encroachments and different management regimes.
 There will be particular emphasis on acqirement of knowledge related to contemporary threats and management challenges.